View Profile Page

 His research on children’s eyewitness testimony (understanding how children remember, misremember, forget, and tell about events they’ve experienced) identifies strategies for questioning children in forensic contexts to increase the accuracy of legal decision-making in cases involving children.
 He frequently consults with attorneys, prosecutors, law enforcement, and the child protection community to help translate research findings into public policy, inform investigative practices, and evaluate the reliability of children's testimony.

 He codirects the Talking Lab (thetalkinglab.com) with Dr. Nicole Lytle.
 The lab's work (in collaboration with Dr. Debra Poole of Central Michigan University) has been supported by numerous grants from the National Science Foundation (NSF).
 Their most recent award will develop recommendations for interviewing fresh complaint witnesses to improve the reliability of hearsay testimony in child maltreatment investigations.
 In addition, the lab’s ongoing NSF supported research on tele-forensic interviewing has been instrumental in shaping policy and training initiatives for safely conducting forensic interviews with children during the Covid-19 pandemic.

-Dr. Dickinson teaches courses on forensic psychology, undergraduate statistics for psychology majors, and forensic interviewing of children.
+Dr. Dickinson teaches introduction to psychology, forensic psychology, and statistics for psychology majors.